JohnMartin-19/SAD-microservice-/README.md

-# SAD-microservice-
 A web application that will provide access to e-markets from farmers across the country.
-This will incorporate several technologies including ReactJS,Django,DRF,PostgreSQL, AWS Elastic Beanstalk,S3,Lambda, Docker, Kubernetes, MySQL
+Using AWS to deploy the microservice application,I have leveraged several technologies as well.
+Using Terraform to procure Cloud Infra for the app, and running Kubernetes clusters using manifests.Github actions for CI/CD pipeline to automate deployment to AWS